egor-tensin/notes/cygwin.md

 ===============

-I install those on more or less every Cygwin installation at some point or another, so I thought it would be nice to make a complete list.
+I install those on more or less every Cygwin installation at some point or another, so I thought it would be useful to make a complete list.

 * `bc`
 * `cmake`